huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 I am a 3rd year undergraduate student of Dept. of Computer Science and Technology of Tsinghua University, Beijing, PRC, with a 3.91/4 overall GPA.
 My research interest is efficient AI and machine learning systems, recently working on efficient large language models and parameter efficient tuning.
 I am interested in inference speed enhancement and model compression methods.
 Currently working in THUNLP with Weilin Zhao (PhD.
 Student), Xu Han (Postdoc) and Zhiyuan Liu (Professor).

 - News: Recently I have been working on efficient decoding algorithms.
-We have released  ``Ouroboros'', a new Speculative Decoding algorithm with Large Model Enhanced Drafting.
+We have released  "Ouroboros", a new Speculative Decoding algorithm with Large Model Enhanced Drafting.
 Please refer to [Paper](https://arxiv.org/pdf/2402.13720.pdf) and [Code](https://github.com/thunlp/Ouroboros).
 It achieves speedups of up to $1.9\times$ and $2.8\times$ compared to lookahead decoding and speculative decoding, without any training.

 - News: I am involved in the [MiniCPM](https://github.com/OpenBMB/MiniCPM) project of ModelBest Inc., OpenBMB and THUNLP.
 It is an end-side LLM outperforms Llama2-13B.
 I am responsible to model inference.